-When you are looking to buy or refinance a home, it is important to know your credit score.
+When you are looking to buy or refinance a home with an FHA loan, it is important to know your credit score.
 Your credit score helps lenders like Freedom Mortgage understand how you manage your finances and it affects the interest rate we may be able to offer you.